 "I first made First Gen Support (FGS) public on my 18th birthday, July 28th, 2020.
-Started off as an Instagram post, FGS quickly grew to a community of passionate students creating and sharing opportunities.
+Started off as an Instagram page, FGS quickly grew to a community of passionate students creating and sharing opportunities.
 From my personal experience and talking to my peers, I found that there are many barriers preventing under-served students to know the opportunities available to them.
 I gathered a group of changemakers nationwide to help empower students who were in our shoes to help them achieve their maximum potential.
-Hope you can join us in this revolution to break barriers in the education system."
+Hope you can join us in this revolution to break barriers in the education system!"

 In short, first-generation low-income (FGLI).